TariqCodeGuru/LondonAirbnb/README.md

 ## Installations
 You need to have a jupyter notebook environment installed on your pc/mac along with version Python version 3.9.
 The code is not tested on other versions of Python.

 Before running the Jupyter Notebook, you have to download the dataset for london from Inside Airbnb from http://insideairbnb.com/get-the-data/.
-The data has to be unzipped and placed in the csv/detailed/ path.
+The data has to be unzipped and placed in a csv/detailed/ path within the project folder.

 ## Project Motivation